Can Applying Toothpaste to the Skin Treat Acne?

 Sodium fluoride protects teeth in the same manner as stannous fluoride, and the two exhibit identical chemical properties.
-Some doctors report suspicions that fluoride irritates skin, and two studies have linked flouride to inflammation and irritation.
-Since acne often is an inflammatory disease, any substance causing skin inflammation, such as perhaps fluoride, would be detrimental when applied to acne.
+Some doctors report suspicions that fluoride irritates skin, and two studies have linked fluoride to inflammation and irritation.
+Since acne is an inflammatory disease, any substance causing skin inflammation, such as perhaps fluoride, would be detrimental when applied to acne.
 In fact, an inflammatory substance placed on the skin could even cause acne.
 And irritation of any kind can also make acne worse.

 The verdict: Probably bad for acne